-I am a PhD Candidate in applied economics at Cornell University, writing my dissertation on resilience measurement in the context of climate change.
+I have a PhD in applied economics from Cornell University.
+I wrote my dissertation on resilience measurement in the context of poverty and climate change.
 I work on applying a resilience paradigm to impact evaluation by combining on the ground and remote-sensing data.
-I have ongoing projects in Ethiopia, Malawi, Madagascar and Nepal.
+I have ongoing projects in Malawi, Madagascar and Cameroon.

 Prior to Cornell I was an ODI Fellow at the Liberian Ministry of Finance.
 I helped set up the development coordination unit, worked closely with donors on aligning projects with national priorities, and provided technical support to Liberia’s statistical agency.